sfu-arch/TensorBricks/LRCONV.md

 | VGG | - | - | - | - | - |
 | AlexNet | - | - | - | - | - |

+The Table above shows different layers created by LRCONVs.
+The examples include basic building block layer types such as Depthwise separable Layers (DP + PT), Inverted residual layers (PT+DP+PT), skip, connections, bottleneck layers and other LRCONVs such as (1xN + Nx1).
+Emerging DNNs heavily employ LRCONVs to generate compact DNNs with high accuracies and low MAC operations.
+Emerging DNNs are explored by other DNN softwares called as Neural Architecture Search (NAS).
+Such networks chose from the building blocks shown in the Table and can create non sequential and irregular DNN patterns.

 ![image](dnntypes.png)

-The Figure above shows different layers created by LRCONVs.
-The examples include Depthwise separable Layers (DP + PT), Inverted residual layers (PT+DP+PT), and non sequential irregular combinations of depth separable layers created by NAS frameworks.
+The Figure above shows an AmoebaNet and a PNASNet cell created by the NAS software.
-The above figure shows one such example from AmoebaNet.
-Similarly, many NAS based architectures create dense DNNs with irregular patterns created by connecting building blocks such as inverted residual layers and depth separable layers.
+They use irregular combinations of basic building block layers and require complex dataflow schedules for optimal performance.
 Other examples include Nasnet and FbNet.